Chart Color Schemes

 West Mackay features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 63.0% of all households, including 25.3% couples with children, 26.7% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 37.0%, with lone person households at 32.7% and group households comprising 4.3%.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.
+Family households comprise 63.0% of all households, including 25.3% couples with children, 26.7% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 37.0%, with lone person households at 32.7% and group households comprising 4.3% of the total.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households